Understanding Your Credit Report To Qualify For Mortgage

-Understanding Your Credit Report Advice Was UPDATED On March 28th, 2017
+This BLOG On Understanding Your Credit Report To Qualify For Mortgage Was UPDATED On November 17th, 2018

 Understanding Your Credit Report And Underwriting

 A consumer credit report is only compiled when a creditor or lender makes an inquiry.